Lie algebras responsible for zero-curvature representations of scalar evolution equations: Introduction

-Recall that the \emph{infinite prolongation} $\CE$ of~\er{eveq_intr} is the infinite-dimensional manifold with the coordinates $x$, $t$, $u_k$ for $k\in\zp$.
-The precise definition of $\fds^{\ocs}(\CE,a)$ for any equation~\er{eveq_intr} is presented in Section~\ref{csev}.
-In this definition, the algebra $\fds^{\ocs}(\CE,a)$ is given in terms of generators and relations.
+Recall that the \emph{infinite prolongation} $\CE$ of equation~\er{eveq_intr} is an infinite-dimensional manifold with the coordinates $x$, $t$, $u_k$ for $k\in\zp$.
+The precise definitions of the manifold $\CE$ and the algebras $\fds^{\ocs}(\CE,a)$ for any equation~\er{eveq_intr} are presented in Section~\ref{csev}.
+For every $\ocs\in\zp$ and $a\in\CE$, the algebra $\fds^{\ocs}(\CE,a)$ is defined in terms of generators and relations.
+(To clarify the main idea, in Example~\ref{edfoc1} we consider the case $\ocs=1$.)

 For every finite-dimensional Lie algebra $\mg$, homomorphisms $\fds^{\ocs}(\CE,a)\to\mg$ classify (up to gauge equivalence) all $\mg$-valued ZCRs~\er{mnoc},~\er{mnzcr} of order~$\le\ocs$, where functions $A$, $B$ are defined on a neighborhood of the point $a\in\CE$.
 See Section~\ref{csev} for details.